jduran9987/blogs-pydantic/README.md

 """
 ```

+We removed the `dob` field in the above example, yet it still passed validation.
+The field appeared in our data as its default value `None`.

-Run the code the `blogs_pydantic/v2_schema_validation.py` script to test the above changes.
+Use the code in blogs_pydantic/v3_schema_validation.py to test out more schema changes.